Research, holiday, or confusing motion with activity?

 Just writing that makes me sit here for a moment in silent thought.

-Anyway, I set off in a fairly - scientific - manner - one that certainly would have been approved by Dr Kobal - by setting up 7 focus groups with 7 children in each from 7 different London schools.
-I hope you're impressed.
+Anyway, I set off in a fairly scientific manner - one that certainly would have been approved by Dr Kobal - by setting up 7 focus groups with 7 children in each from 7 different London schools.
+Seven being the magic number of the Septagram.
 They told me what to write.
-Well, they told me what they liked to read, and then I set about writing it.
-Or at least researching it.
+Or at least, they told me what they liked to read, and then I set about writing it.

 I decided I needed to visit 7 magic places around the world, starting in Lappland, travelling by ship, plane, car, reindeer and dog sled, to find the legendary gateway to Hell.